aerogear/datasync-starter/.openshift/README.md

   * A custom value can be created in the terminal using `$ echo <password> | base64`
 * Execute template on your openshift instance by `oc process -f amq.yml | oc create -f -`

-> This will create resources that may have security or project behavior implications.
-Make sure you understand what they do before creating them.
-The resources being created are: address space, address, messaging user

 The hostname for the AMQ Online Broker is only made available after the resources from the the template have been provisioned.
 One more step is needed to supply extra environment variables to running server.

 * From the terminal, ensure you have the correct namespace selected.